MicrosoftDocs/msix-docs/msix-src/packaging-tool/Support-on-1709-and-later.md

 ---
 title: MSIX Package support on Windows 10 version 1709 and later
-description: Install MSIX packages on 1709 and later. ms.date: 04/04/2019 ms.topic: article
+description: This article describes how to support your MSIX package in Windows 10 version 1709 (build 16299) and later. ms.date: 04/04/2019 ms.topic: article
 keywords: MSIX, MPT, MSIX Packaging Tool, 1709, 16299